Strategic Living

 You can’t control the outcomes.
 But you can control how you make decisions.

-If yes, then the decision was sound even if the outcome wasn’t what you expected or wanted.
+If yes, then the decision was sound even if the outcome wasn’t what you expected, wanted, or needed.
 You did what you could with what you had.
 That’s all anyone can do.

 Doubt

 The hardest part isn’t making the decision.
-It’s living with it afterward when doubt creeps back in, when things don’t go as planned, when you wonder if another path would have been better.
+It’s living with it before or afterward when doubt creeps in, if or when things don’t go as planned, when or while you wonder if another path could be better, or would have been better.

-But there’s no way to know.
-The life you didn’t choose exists only in imagination, and imagination is as unreliable as the emotions it feeds off of.
-It shows you exaggerated versions of the unchosen path while showing you every flaw of the path you’re currently on, flaws you would have never known about if you didn’t choose this path.
+But there’s no way to truly know.
+The life you didn’t or don’t choose exists only in imagination, and imagination is as unreliable as the emotions it feeds off of.
+It shows you exaggerated versions of the unchosen path while also showing you every flaw of the path you’re currently on, flaws you would have never known about if you didn’t choose this path.
 In the same way, you can’t be aware of the flaws in a path you didn’t choose.
+All of this is uncertain.
+While it doesn’t make the choice easier, it does put it into perspective.

 The fog of the future will remain regardless.
 But you can learn to navigate it anyway.